qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Reference in GC languages.
 It may be implemented with a pointer, a colored pointer, or a handle (object ID).
 The pointer may be changed by moving GC.
 But in-language semantic doesn't change after moving.
 - ID.
 All kinds of ID, like string id, integer id, UUID, etc. can be seen as a reference to an object.
 The ID may still exist after referenced object is removed, then ID become "dangling ID".
   - A special kind of ID is path.
 For example, file path points to a file, URL points to a web resource, permission path points to a permission, etc. They are the "pointers" into a node in a hierarchical (tree-like) structure.
+  - Content-addressable ID.
+Using the hash of object as the ID of object.
+This is used in Git, Blockchain, [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System) and languages like [Unison](https://www.unison-lang.org/docs/the-big-idea/).
 - Iterator.
 An Iterator can be seen as a pointer pointing to an element in container.
 - Zipper.
 A zipper contains two things: 1. a container with a hole 2. element at the position of the hole.
 Unlike iterator, a zipper contains the information of whole container.
 It's often used in pure functional languages.
 - [Lens](https://hackage.haskell.org/package/lens).